eAybars/nginx/README.md

 docker run -p 80:80 -p 443:443 -d --name nginx-ssl -v /data/ssl/letsencrypt:/etc/letsencrypt -v /data/ssl/certs:/etc/ssl/certs eaybars/nginx --renew-certs --force-renewal
 ```
 will forcibly renew the certificates

+### Kubernetes objects update
+When you use `--init-or-update-cert` to either create a new certificate or renew previously retrieved certificate, you can specify a kubernetes deployment name and/or ingress name to update through.
+- `UPDATE_DEPLOYMENT` environment variable value or `--update-eployment <deployment-name>` argument
+- `UPDATE_INGRESS` environment variable value or `--update-ingress <ingress-name>` argument

+Note that if you provided these configurations when running with `--init-or-update-cert`, container run with `--renew-certs` after that will pick that up as well and will perform the required updates.